ReaperPV/BetterMetalDetectorSolver/README.md

 Requires coleweight for the logic to draw the line

 Simply drop the 'BetterMetalDetectorSolver' folder into your ChatTriggers modules folder (run '/ct files' in game) and you are good to go

+If you don't care about my 2 changes to the original module, just /ct import MetalDetectorSolver